Item 15: Understand the borrow checker

 };

-However, that's not always possible for real-world data structures; any time the internal connections of the data structure form a graph that's more inter-connected than a tree pattern (a Root that owns multiple Branches, each of which owns multiple Leafs etc.), then simple single-ownership isn't possible.
+However, that's not always possible for real-world data structures; any time the internal connections of the data structure form a graph that's more interconnected than a tree pattern (a Root that owns multiple Branches, each of which owns multiple Leafs, etc.), then simple single-ownership isn't possible.

-To take a simple example, imagine a simple register of guest details recorded in the order in which they arrive.
+To take a simple example, imagine a simple register of guest details recorded in the order in which they arrive:

-struct Guest {
+pub struct Guest {

 name: String,